arielf/weight-loss/QandA.md

 >
 > Some minutes later, I got an email from someone else I don't know, Victor, via github, saying "Congratulations, you've just made it to the top of HN..."
 >
 > It was a Friday evening.
 That's weekend I couldn't sleep.
 My mailbox was exploding too.
-It went viral over the interwebs.
+It went viral over the "interwebs".
 Hundreds of comments, thousands of stars on the github repository, many forks, people offering me jobs, invites to present at conferences, you name it.
 >
 >  There were some follow-ups on Reddit, Quora, and some other forums, and it quickly became the top unpaid link on google when searching for a few terms combining weight-loss and machine-learning.
 >
 > In moments like this, one wishes they had two copies of oneself.
 I have another life too.
 >